gdusbabek/collene/README.md

 1. I also hope this exercise will satisfy my hope curiosity of knowing if there is anything better than ElasticSearch and Solr.

-## Primary Interface
+## Primary Interfaces

-It is `collene.IO`.
+The main implementational interface is `collene.IO`.
 Implement that to talk to whatever column store you have.
 Then everything just works.
 I've included a `MemoryIO` implementation in testing (it works), and a `CassandraIO`.

+The main search interface is `collene.ColDirectory`.
+Use it where you would normally have used an `org.apache.lucene.index.Directory`.

 ## <strike>It Sucks, But</strike> It's Getting Better